AlbertOh90/DL_TS_platform/README.md

 **A Deep Learning based Time Series Forecasting Platform (PyTorch version)**

 This platform is designed with two considerations: 1.
-The architecture and training modules of neural networks can be reused for different tasks.
-2. New NN modules can be easily added to the platform.
+The architecture and training modules of neural networks can be reused for different tasks like a Lego.
+2. NN modules, losses and training function are easier exchangable in order to search best combinations for a specific task.

 **TS platform**